-The Trustees review the performance of the Scheme's DC investments on a quarterly basis through the investment monitoring reports provided to them by Quantum Advisory.
-During the period, LGIM were invited to attend a number of Trustees' meetings to present on the funds held by the Scheme (including their stewardship actions).
-The Trustees may undertake additional reviews as deemed appropriate.
+The Trustees review the performance of the Scheme's DC investments on a quarterly basis through the investment monitoring reports provided to them by the Investment Adviser.

 The Trustees keep the appointment of all investment managers under review and will seek to replace any managers, or funds, which no longer remain appropriate to implement the Scheme's investment strategy.